Professional selling has always been tough – and it’s not getting any easier. Research from Brevet and other sources paints a clear picture:

 Sales organizations are struggling to keep pace with a rapidly changing market.
 But we continue to see hiring practices centered on the best ideas of yesterday.

 The gap between modern selling skills and outdated recruiting tactics grows every day.
 To be successful, sales leaders must take a fundamentally new lens on hiring.

-Here are 5 traits sales leaders should look for when recruiting sellers who can be successful in today’s complex selling environment:
+Here are 5 traits sales leaders should look for when recruiting their elite sales force who can be successful in today’s complex selling environment: